 To qualify the stresses in PF4 and 5 and the stresses in their support brackets and columns.
+To qualify the stresses in the terminals, supports, and bus/cable To provide input to the DCPS

 References (List any source of design information including computer program titles and revision levels.)